-The Dean of Staff & Students works with the Headmaster to mentor and lead the staff and faculty.
-Further responsibilities would include the support and furtherance of the educational vision of the school, teacher, and staff and student mentorship.
+The Dean of Staff & Students (Mr. Brian Fitzgerald) works with the Headmaster to mentor and lead the staff.
+Further responsibilities would include teaching, as needed, the support and furtherance of the educational vision of the school, and staff and student mentorship.
 The Dean will oversee and be the first step in conflict resolution and discipline.
 At Augustine Christian Academy, this also includes being a Christian role model, mentor, "shepherd" of the students under our charge.